LennaHammer/English/EVP/out/words_adverb.md

 ## 507. closely ## adverb
 /ˈkloʊ.sli/ CONNECTED
 [B2]in a way that is directly connected or has a strong relationship
-- English and German are closely related.
+- English and German are closely `related`.
-- Both politicians have been closely associated with the movement for some time.
+- Both politicians have been closely `associated` with the movement for some time.
-- We are working closely with the police.
+- We are `working` closely with the police.

 ## 508. comfortably ## adverb
 /ˈkʌmf.tə.bli/